Amanda Nieman feels better than ever and has had a deliciously good time shedding the weight.

 Nieman, an avid cook, admits she would never be able to sustain a diet that’s about deprivation.
 And that’s why she loves the Cooking Light Diet; it allows her to cook her own fresh meals and enjoy the foods she loves.
 Enchiladas, tacos, and pizzas—especially the Cheeseburger Pizza—are among her favorite dinners.
 “At least three times a week, I say to my husband, ‘I can’t believe this is a healthy dinner,’ ” she says.

 Ready to eat well and lose weight with the Cooking Light Diet?
 Join today.

 A regular, rigorous exercise program has also been instrumental in Nieman’s journey to healthy.
 Yet she acknowledges that “you can’t out-train a bad diet.
 You can exercise until the cows come home, but if what you’re eating doesn’t change, it won’t do anything.”
 As the weight came off, the exercise got easier, and one day Nieman realized she wasn’t getting so winded anymore.
 She can now go for long walks without suffering pain in her knees.
 She finally feels healthy.
 The greatest benefit to losing the weight, she says, “is feeling better all around: feeling more fit, feeling more confident— all the benefits that come from treating yourself well.”

 Resolve to Lighten Up

-If your 2018 goals include eating healthier—and maybe dropping a few pounds— the Cooking Light Diet is just the tool.
+If your goals include eating healthier—and maybe dropping a few pounds— the Cooking Light Diet is just the tool.
 It’s a customizable subscription-based meal-planning service that does all the calorie counting for you; just make your favorite meals with the foods you and your family love, and you’re well on your way to achieving your goals.
 You’ll also get expert advice and tips to help you stay on track.
-Click here to join today and save 20% with code JANFEB18.
+Click here to join today.